| Prep Time: 10 mins

 Prep and chop the fresh vegetables (onion, garlic and ginger) and set aside.
 Heat a large skillet on Med-High.
 Add oil.

 Once pan is hot, add the onion and sauté for 5 mins, stirring occasionally.
 Next, add the ginger, and garlic.
 Stir to mix.
 Then, sauté for 2 mins.
-Add the Tamarind Curry spice and stir to coat the vegetables.
+Add the Zanzibar Zest spice, cumin, and coriander, and stir to coat the vegetables.

 Add the tomatoes, coconut milk and broth.
 Stir to thoroughly mix.
 Bring to a low boil then reduce heat to Med-Low.

 Add the fish and using a spoon, submerge the fish on the bottom of the pan and cover with liquid.
-Simmer the mixture for 6-8 mins and serve in bowls with lime wedges and cilantro over top for garnish.
+Simmer the mixture for 6-8 mins, then add the lime juice and stir to mix in the sauce.
+Serve in bowls with extra lime wedges and cilantro over top for garnish.

 This Fish Coconut Curry recipe is an easy dish to customize.
 Add just about any veggies you like.
 Softer, lighter veggies like spinach greens should only be added in the last 5 mins.